awsdocs/aws-elemental-mediaconnect-user-guide/doc_source/flows-create.md

 A flow consists of one source, a name, and an Availability Zone\.
 The ability to choose an Availability Zone allows you to create multiple flows within an AWS Region for redundancy\.
 After you create a flow, you can add up to 50 outputs and up to 50 entitlements\.

 The method that you use to create a flow is dependent on the type of source that you want to use for your flow:
-+ [Standard source](flows-create-standard-source.md) – Uses content from any source that is not an entitled source\.
++ [Standard source](flows-create-standard-source.md) – Uses content from any source that is not a VPC source or an entitled source\.
++ [VPC source](flows-create-vpc-source.md) – Uses content that comes from a VPC that you configure\.
 + [Entitled source](flows-create-entitled-source.md) – Uses content that is owned by another AWS account that has granted an entitlement to your account\.

 **Note**